-- Re-set to the slightly lengthened stitch topstitch ¼” to the left and the right of each seam.
+- Re-set to the slightly lengthened stitch and Topstitch ¼” to the left and the right of each Seam.
 These will become the decorative center seams of the finished bag so be very careful to keep your topstitching straight.

 NOTE: When sewing with faux leather, you need this type of foot, a roller foot or you’ll need to insert a piece of wax paper between the faux leather and your regular foot.
 If you are new to sewing with faux leather, learn about this and other techniques in our tutorial on the subject.

-- Using a ½” seam allowance, stitch across the bottom of the bag, following the ½” drawn line, and stopping at the drawn line of the inner rectangle.
-Back tack well at the beginning and end of the seam.
-As you did above, stitch a second time to secure the seam line.
+- Using a ½” Seam allowance, stitch across the bottom of the bag, following the ½” drawn line, and stopping at the drawn line of the inner rectangle.
+Back Tack at the beginning and end of the Seam.
+As you did above with the sides of the bag, stitch a second time to secure the Seam line.